goenning/google-indexing-script/README.md

 ## Usage

 1. Open a terminal and navigate to the folder where you cloned the repository
 2. Ensure you are using an up-to-date Node.js version, with a preference for v20 or later.
-Check your current version with `node -v` and use [nvm](https://nvm.sh) for managing multiple node versions.
+Check your current version with `node -v`.
 3. Run `npm install` to install the dependencies
 4. Run `npm run index <domain or url>` to index all the pages of your site.
 - If your site is a `Domain` Property on GSC, then run it like `npm run index seogets.com`